-Enjoy steakhouse mashed potatoes as a showstopping side dish, made with creamy red potatoes, tangy buttermilk, and fresh chives.
+Enjoy this delicious steakhouse mashed potatoes recipe as a showstopping side dish, made with creamy red potatoes, tangy buttermilk, and fresh chives.

-If you want classic mashed potatoes, there isn't a better choice than reaching for russets to whip up a light and fluffy batch.
+If you want classic mashed potatoes, there isn't a better choice than reaching for russet potatoes to whip up a light and fluffy batch.
 However, there is something completely decadent about transforming waxy reds into a rich and tangy mashed side dish worthy of even the best steakhouse.
-Serve these alongside a grilled steak and roasted asparagus for a complete meal.
+Create a delicious meal for the whole family by serving these alongside a grilled steak and roasted asparagus.

-Steakhouse mashed potatoes are heartier than classic mashed potatoes, boasting a creamier and heavier texture, as they are made with waxy red potatoes, and occasionally Yukon golds, rather than russets.
-The skin is also left on for both appearance and texture.
+Steakhouse mashed potatoes are heartier than classic mashed potatoes, boasting a creamier and heavier texture.
+They are made with waxy red potatoes, and occasionally Yukon golds, rather than baking potatoes like Russets.
+The red skin is also left on for both appearance and texture.

-- Red potatoes - Yukon gold can be substituted, but I think reds are best.
+- Red potatoes - Fresh Yukon gold potatoes can be substituted, but I think reds are best.

-- Butter - All mashed potatoes need butter, this dish is no different.
+- Butter - All mashed potatoes need real butter for best flavor, and this dish is no different.

 - Sour cream - Sour cream adds creaminess and some tang.
 It goes really nicely with the buttermilk.
 Cream cheese can be used instead.

 - Buttermilk - This is the secret ingredient.
 Buttermilk adds incredible flavor to the potatoes!
-You can substitute milk, but the flavor will suffer.
+You can substitute heavy cream or whole milk, but the flavor will suffer.
 If you need to make dairy-free mashed potatoes, check out my mashed potatoes recipe without milk instead.

 - Chives - Green onions work just as well.

 Start with cold water.
-The potatoes will cook more evenly as the water slowly comes to temperature.
+The potatoes will cook more evenly as the water slowly comes to temperature in a large pot on the stove top.
 When you throw the chopped potatoes in boiling water the exterior tends to overcook before the interior comes to temperature.
 Your potatoes should be done boiling after 10-15 minutes.
+They can be drained from the water and placed in a large mixing bowl.

 The more you mix, the denser your mashed potatoes will be.
-For this reason, I like letting the sour cream and butter sit on top of the potatoes for a minute prior to mashing them in.
-They soften and blend in with less effort.
+For this reason, I like letting the sour cream and butter sit on top of the potatoes for a minute prior to mashing them in with my potato masher.
+They soften and blend in with less effort, leaving your potatoes with a delicious creamy texture.

-Reheated mashed potatoes seem to lose moisture and aren't as good as when first served.
-This can easily be fixed by adding a couple of splashes of milk in with the potatoes when reheating.
+Reheated mashed potatoes often lose moisture and aren't as good as when first served.
+This can easily be fixed by adding a small amount of milk to the leftover potatoes when reheating.
 Reheating in the microwave, or gently reheating over low heat on the stovetop in a covered saucepan both work well.

 Steakhouse Mashed Potatoes